 Unlike fiberglass and cellulose insulation, spray foam insulation is an "air barrier".
 Reducing air infiltration is the key component to increased energy efficiency and improved indoor air quality.

 Unfortunately, there are hundreds of penetrations through a typical home's exterior.
 These gaps and holes are often incurred during framing, and from penetrations for wiring, plumbing, and ducts.
 Air sealing the house's envelope combined with proper ventilation, can reduce your energy bills and eliminate unwanted drafts and pollutants.

 Reduced air infiltration combined with proper ventilation can not only reduce your energy bills but it can also improve the quality of your indoor air.
 Outdoor air that leaks indoor makes it difficult to maintain comfort and energy efficiency.
 In addition, air leakage accounts for 25–40% of the energy used for heating and cooling in a typical home.

 Spray foam insulation is environmentally-safe, non-toxic and can completely air-seal residential and commercial buildings such as homes, schools, offices and more.
 Combined with a proper air management system (HVAC), these products are the answer to improved indoor air quality, energy efficiency and sound abatement.

 Noise pollution is reduced because airborne noise can no longer seep through walls.
-Areas where the difference will quickly be appreciated include offices, classrooms, master bedrooms, laundry rooms, media rooms and plumbing runs.
+Areas where the difference will quickly be appreciated include offices, classrooms, bedrooms, and media rooms.